-If the state machine graphical animation tool deals with state machines internally, we need to design an internal representation of state machines or adopt some existing ones.
+If the state machine graphical animation tool deals with state machines internally, we need to design an internal representation of state machines or adopt some existing one.
 It would be clumsy to ask human users to write state machines in such an internal representation.
-Otherwise, we need to design a specification language for state machines or adopt some existing ones.
+Consequently, we need to design a specification language for state machines or adopt some existing one.
 If so, it would be necessary to translate state machines written in a specification language into those written in an internal representation.
-We should develop multiple translators for multiple specification languages to make it possible for any state machines to be graphically animated.
+We should develop multiple translators for multiple specification languages to fulfill requirement 1.
 Since many specification languages have been and would be proposed, however, it would not be smart to develop a translator for each specification language because it is not a trivial task to develop even one translator for one specification language.

 We have not designed the state machine graphical animation tool such that it deals with state machines internally but designed it such that it basically takes a finite computation of a state machine.
 This is because tools, such as model checkers, that can deal with state machines can generate finite computations of state machines.
 We need to fix how to represent each state of state machines and finite sequences of states.
 It would be much easier, however, to transform some different state representations to that used for the state machine graphical animation tool than to translate state machines written in a specification language into those written in another one.
 Besides, it would be straightforward to transform some different representations of finite state sequences to that used for the state machine graphical animation tool once different state representations have been transformed into that used for the tool.
+This is how requirement 1 is achieved.

 If each state in a finite computation of a state machine is graphically represented, the finite computation is essentially a film of a graphical animation of the state machine.
-Therefore, it would suffice to allow human users to intuitively design graphical state representations (or images or pictures) of state machines.
+Therefore, it would suffice to allow human users to intuitively design graphical state representations (or images or pictures) of state machines to achieve requirement 2.

 It would be possible to make a clear correspondence between term (or text) state representations and graphical state representations.
 This correspondence is treated as part of the input data to the state machine graphical animation tool, together with a finite computation of a state machine.
 Although human users are supposed to write such a correspondence, we do not think that this is a non-trivial piece of code (or programs).
+This is how we achieve requirement 3.

 In our design of the state machine graphical animation tool, a finite computation of a state machine can be regarded as a film.
 Accordingly, the speed of the animation can be adjusted by changing (redrawing) the current state to the successor state in a specified amount of time, such as 10ms and 50ms.
+Requirement 4 is achieved in this way.

 If we try to generate all finite computations whose length is some specific bound and the bound is large enough, we quickly encounter the notorious state explosion problem.
-If the number of packets to be delivered is 10 and the capacity of each channel is 10, then the Maude search command could exhaustively traverse $R{M{ABP}}$ up to depth 37 but encountered the state explosion problem when the depth was 38.
+If the number of packets to be delivered is 10 and the capacity of each channel is 10, then the Maude search command could exhaustively traversed $R{M{\rm ABP}}$ up to depth 37 but encountered the state explosion problem when the depth was 38.
 It would be unnecessary to generate all finite computations up to some shallow depth but necessary to generate some long finite computations.
 It would be inadequate to generate computations in which some specific state transitions are only taken.
 We will describe how to generate adequate long computations later.